kshitizranjan15/Codex_Minorproject/README.md

 # Codex_Minorproject
-In This I Created A Quiz Software With The Help Of Java
+In This With The Help Of Java Swing I Created User Interface Based Quiz Application,Where We can Submit all answers of respective questions and after submission of all answers, Score Will be displayed.